randybondoc/Web.MediaBox.Pro/README.md

 ---
 ## 🤔 Why Use This App?

-Compared to native apps like VLC or MX Player, Web.MediaBox.Pro's killer feature is its **independent volume control**.
+> Compared to native apps like VLC or MX Player, Web.MediaBox.Pro's killer feature is its **independent volume control**.
 While those excellent apps are tied to your system's master "Media Volume," our player exists in its own sandboxed environment, giving you a level of audio freedom that is simply not possible elsewhere.
+>

-Without this app, you're left juggling system volumes, unable to multitask your audio, and often missing the advanced features like `.srt` support or audio track selection that make for a truly great viewing experience.
+> Without this app, you're left juggling system volumes, unable to multitask your audio, and often missing the advanced features like `.srt` support or audio track selection that make for a truly great viewing experience.
 This app fills a unique gap, turning your browser into a desktop-class media powerhouse.

 ---
 ## 📋 Version History

 *This history is maintained with each new release.*

+#### **v1.3.0 - The Polish & Flow Update (Latest)**
+This release focused on major UI/UX enhancements and layout stability, creating a much more intuitive and reliable experience, especially on mobile devices.
+* **New:** Implemented a full suite of mobile **gesture controls** (swipe for volume/brightness, double-tap to seek, single-tap to play/pause).
+* **New:** The controls now sit as an **auto-hiding overlay** on the video for a more immersive experience.
+* **Fix:** Resolved critical mobile layout bugs, ensuring the video and controls are never cropped or hidden by system UI on any device.
+* **Fix:** The player is now perfectly centered and scales correctly on all screen sizes and orientations.

-#### **v1.2.0 - The Phoenix Release (Latest)**
+#### **v1.2.0 - The Phoenix Release**
-This is the first stable, feature-complete version of the app.
-This release focused on fixing all regressions and delivering a reliable, polished user experience with a full feature set.
+This was the first stable, feature-complete version.
+This release focused on fixing all regressions and delivering a reliable experience with a full feature set.
-* **New:** Implemented a full suite of mobile **gesture controls** (swipe for volume/brightness, double-tap to seek).
 * **New:** Overhauled the **Settings Menu** with a more logical order and new features.
 * **New:** Added "Show Video Name," "Create Playlist," and "Exit" functionality.
-* **Fix:** Resolved all critical layout bugs for a stable, responsive experience on mobile devices.
 * **Fix:** Corrected the clock to display in the standard `hh:mm:ss` format.

 #### **v0.8.0 - The Power User Update**